sibiraj-s/tailwindcss-theme-boilerplate/README.md

-# TailwindCSS Theming Boilerplate
+# TailwindCSS Theme Boilerplate

 This repository provides a boilerplate setup for building web applications with theming using TailwindCSS and Vite.
-It serves as a starting point for developers who want to quickly set up a project that supports customizable themes with the power of TailwindCSS.
+It serves as a starting point to quickly set up a project that supports customizable themes with the power of TailwindCSS.

 ## Prerequisites